julianajuliano/http-limit/README.md

     self.time_limit = 3600 # request limit expires every hour
     self.request_limit = 100 # 100 requests per hour
     limit_by_time_rule = LimitByTimeRule(redis_client, self.time_limit, self.request_limit, logger=logger)
+    ip_resolver = IpResolver(logger=logger)
-    ip_uid_provider = IpUidProvider(logger=logger)
+    ip_uid_provider = IpUidProvider(ip_resolver, logger=logger)
     http_limit = HttpLimit(app, [limit_by_time_rule], ip_uid_provider, logger=logger)

 # Extending functionality
 It is possible to increment Flask-HttpLimit extension with your on rules.

 ## Implementing a custom UID provider
 **UID** refers to the unique id of the request, it is based on this value that the limiting rule will be applied.
 You can create your own UID provider and pass it on to the HttpLimit extension.
+If you need to get the requester's ip, feel free to use the bult-in IpResolver.

 ### UidProvider interface
 UidProvider requires a get_uid function that receives a parameter.
 The flask request context will be passed to get_uid so you can decide on how to calculate your UID.